AntorPi314/Competitive-Programming/README.md

-# STL explained on my YouTube channel
+# STL explained on my YouTube channel (With my friends)

 https://youtu.be/1HBPINyWiW8